January 17, 2019 - Reading Time: 2min

 We’ve got more newsletters!
-Try Movie Night.
+Try The Vault of Horrors!

 While one might not be inclined to use it in favor to play a more “traditional” gameplay, the Double Gear feature becomes rather useful when it comes to dodging bullets, escaping pitfalls and ultimately, death itself.

 We highly recommend spending a whole weekend with the Mega Man 11 Demo.
 It can be found in the Switch Store, the Xbox One store, the Play Station Store and the Steam Store.